Click any of the headings below to find out more information.

 Use the widget below to find out information on prospective careers.

-We would like to invite local employers to our school to engage with our students and help us to deliver worthwhile, relevant experiences involving careers education and help promote work-readiness.
-We welcome involvement of employers in our curriculum across all subject areas.
+We would like to invite employers & volunteers to engage with our students and help us to deliver worthwhile, relevant experiences involving careers education and help promote work readiness.

-If you feel you have the time, enthusiasm and expertise to help our young people raise their aspirations and be more prepared for the real world of work, do get in touch with the Careers Leader, Fiona Came.
+If you feel you have the time, enthusiasm and expertise to help our young people or would like more information please fill in our online registration form.

 Register to Help

 Typical Programme of Activities